Akikaze/ComCheck/plugins_qtproject/README.md

     1: copy 'template' folder and paste it by changing the name into 'CPP'
     2: enter in 'CPP' and rename every file in 'cpp.*' instead of 'template.*'
-    3: open QtCreator and open the cpp.pro in it
+    3: open QtCreator and open the cpp.pro in it, click on 'Configure' if it asks
-    4: rename every 'template.*' in 'cpp.*' and 'plugin_template' into 'plugin_CPP'
+    4: rename every 'template.*' in 'cpp.*' and 'plugin_Template' into 'plugin_CPP' and save
-    5: double click on 'cpp.pro. in the file list at the left to include cpp.cpp and cpp.hpp
+    5: double click on 'cpp.pro' in the file list at the left to include cpp.cpp and cpp.hpp
     6: open the .cpp and rename the header include in the first line in #include "cpp.hpp"
     7: change the extension and the language in the constructor
     8: open the .hpp, make Ctrl+Shift+F, put 'Scope' on 'CurrentProject'